 On January 21, 2025, ASAP members filed a lawsuit called CASA v.
 Trump against the U.S. government to protect the right of all children born in the United States to become U.S. citizens.
 As one member said, “When a child is born here, this country becomes their future, their hope, and their opportunity.”

-On February 5, 2025, the judge issued a preliminary injunction to block the Birthright Citizenship Executive Order from going into effect – for ASAP members and all immigrants in the United States.
+On February 5, 2025, the judge in the District of Maryland issued a preliminary injunction to block the Birthright Citizenship Executive Order from going into effect – for ASAP members and all immigrants in the United States.
 ASAP members’ lawsuit was the first to win a preliminary injunction against the Birthright Citizenship Executive Order.
 The judge explained that she was blocking the Birthright Citizenship Executive Order nationwide because so many pregnant ASAP members spoke out, and because ASAP members live in every state.

 Lawsuit Documents and Timeline: